 Hon.
 Gregory W. Moeller

 Justice Moeller graduated from South Fremont High School (St. Anthony, Idaho) in 1981.
-After spending two years in Japan, he graduated magna cum laude from B.Y.U. in 1987 with a bachelor’s degree in Political Science.
-He then attended the J. Reuben Clark Law School at B.Y.U. where he received his juris doctor degree in 1990.
+After doing volunteer work in Japan for 18 months, he graduated magna cum laude from B.Y.U. in 1987, earning a bachelor’s degree in Political Science.
+He then attended the J. Reuben Clark Law School at B.Y.U., where he received his juris doctor degree in 1990.
 He was admitted to the Idaho State Bar that same year.

-Justice Moeller and his wife, Kathy, have been married for over 34 years.
-They have five children and currently seven grandchildren.
+Justice Moeller and his wife, Kathy, have been married for over 36 years.
+They have five children and currently twelve grandchildren.